msgr0/gplas2/README.md

 1) It uses assembly graphs in **.gfa** format as input (most tools can't).
 2) It outputs a **classification file** that is automatically compatible with gplas (Other tools will require extra processing of the output).

-Currently, plasmidEC can be used for binary classification of 8 species: *E. coli, K. pneumoniae, Acinetobacter baummannii, P. aeruginosa, S. enterica, S. aureus, E. faecalis, E. faecium*
+Currently, plasmidEC can be used for binary classification of 8 species: *E. coli, K. pneumoniae, Acinetobacter baummannii, P. aeruginosa, S. enterica, S. aureus, E. faecalis, E. faecium*.
+Although, it is possible to train models for new species.

 Follow the instructions on the [plasmidEC](https://github.com/lisavader/plasmidEC) repository to classify the nodes in your .gfa file.
 After obtaining your **classification file**, move to [Predict plasmids](https://gitlab.com/mmb-umcu/gplas/-/blob/python_dev/README.md#predict-plasmids).